axiacore/socket-not-connected/README.md

 # Socket Not Connected

-A widget that notified when a socket can't connect
+A widget that notifies when a websocket can't connect

 ## Installing using yarn